locationtech/geomesa/geomesa-convert/README.md

 #### ```length```

-Returns the length of a string.
+Description: Returns the length of a string.

 Usage: ```length($1)```